Fire At California Mosque Investigated As Hate Crime, Arsonist Leaves Note Referencing New Zealand Shooting

-A fire that damaged a mosque in California is being investigated as a potential hate crime after investigators say they found a message written in graffiti making reference to the recent shooting two New Zealand mosques that left 50 people dead.
+A fire that damaged a mosque in California is being investigated as a potential hate crime after investigators say they found a message written in graffiti making reference to the recent shooting at two New Zealand mosques that left 50 people dead.

 As the Herald Courier reported, fire crews responded to a report of a fire early Sunday at an Escondido mosque.
 Investigators said there were seven people inside the Islamic Center of Escondido when the fire was reported at 3:15 a.m., including one who was awake and spotted the flames.